JavierTobar/GameDev/README.md

 e.g. I took an AI robotics course where we went over different path finding algorithms, I then integrated knowledge from that class into the path finding project, and so on.

-### This repo helps showcase popular algorithms such as Hierarchical task network (AI), A* path finding, maze generation, perlin noise.
+### This repo helps showcase popular algorithms such as Hierarchical task network (AI), A* path finding, maze generation, perlin noise, etc.